jpreardon/good-morning-display/WORKLOG.md

 - Basic HTML mockup done
   - It doesn't include some of the cool wind/relative humidity features
   - I made some changes to the font sizes and weights to make things fit better in the viewport
+- Setting up [Raspi in kiosk mode](https://pimylifeup.com/raspberry-pi-kiosk/), need a better browser.
+  - This was a good setup guide, but it failed to tell me to install chromium (it probably expects a more recent raspi), so I installed it.
+It looks like Chromium doesn't support css grid :(
+  - Installed Firefox.
+CSS grid works, but the page looks like crap on the raspitouch screen, and I've found that the touch screen no longer works :(
+  - Given the low res and lack of touch interface, I might rethink my display strategy.
+I'm going to work on the data side of things for bit, then come back to this.

 ### 2020-04-11